EarthyScience/RespChamberProc/vignettes/singleSeries.md

 between the chamber and the studied object.
 This area is usually the area of the open bottom side ofthe chamber.

-If the chamber encloses objects, set the area to 1 and interpret the flux in micromol/second instead of micromol/square meter/second.
+If the chamber encloses an objects, set the area to 1 and interpret the flux in micromol/second instead of micromol/square meter/second.

-In order to convert (change of) concentrations to amount of substance, in addition to the volumen, the pressure (in Pa) and temperature (in Kelvin) inside the chamber are required to apply the idal gas law.
+In order to convert (change of) concentrations to amount of substance, the pressure (in Pa) and temperature (in Kelvin) inside the chamber are required in addition to volume in order to apply the idal gas law.
 The flux is proportional to pressure.
 Hence, if pressure is not recorded with the logger file, one may compute with a average pressure of Pa=100*1000, and correct fluxes post-hoc when an esitmate of air pressure becomes available